 How you will repay your tuition fees and student loan.

-You only start repaying your student loans after you leave your degree programme and are earning more than £25,000.
+You only start repaying your student loans after you leave your degree programme and are earning over the threshold of the repayment plan you are on.

 - You do not have to pay tuition fees upfront.

-- You only pay back your fees when you earn more than £25,000.
+- You only pay back your loan when you earn the threshold amount according to the plan you are on.

 - The amount will automatically be taken out of your salary.